lasombra7/weekly-meal-planner/README.md

 ✅ Generates a 7-day plan (2 meals per day)
 ✅ Calculates total calories and protein for each day
 ✅ Follows the 16:8 intermittent fasting schedule
-✅ Flexible food database (main, protein, vegetable, fruit, fat, dairy)
+✅ Flexible food database (main, protein, vegetable, fruit, oil, dairy)
 ✅ Ready to expand for nutrition tracking and fitness data

 ---